 Grab about a tablespoon of dough and roll into balls.

 If you are using nuts, now is the time to roll the balls into the finely chopped walnuts.
+With no egg, you roll firmly to gently press the nuts slightly into the ball, OR roll in the whipped egg white first, then roll in the nuts.

 Place on a cookie sheet and press your thumb in the center to make an indentation for fillings.